 Add items to your cart to learn how to save money on shipping.

-Handmade and designed by Cooperative Tawnza
+Handmade by the Following Members of Cooperative Tawnza

 Afkir born in 1950 in the village of Ait Ihya, where she has lived her whole life.
 Earlier in her life she was married and had one daughter, who has now completed her education and is training to become a social worker.
 Afkir attended school for two years, but at that time, it was not common or accepted for girls to attain an education.
 Instead, Afkir was expected by her family, especially her father, to learn household duties and animal husbandry skills.
 As a nine year old girl, she learned the skills of weaving from her mother.
 She was married twice, the first time when she was 16 to a 60 year old man, who she then divorced.
 The second time she was married was when she was 32 to a man that she also divorced.
 At the time of her second divorce, she needed to devote her time to her ill parents while her husband expected her to attend to his family.
 Afkir has extensive experience in weaving, first with her mother and then with her growing family, and she has earned multiple awards from the Ministry of Handicraft.
 She hopes that her cooperative continues to grow and develop while the women of the village gain access to larger market spaces.
 Like she taught many women to weave, she hopes that the women of her cooperative will too teach the next generation of weavers to carry on the tradition of weaving.

 These intricately handwoven white blankets are traditionally made for a girl to wear on her wedding night.
 If you are not planning for a wedding, you can also use it as a throw or decorative blanket to add a fun and playful Berber feel to any space.

 Moroccan artisans are paid a meagre 4% of an average sale online or in local markets.
 But with your help we can change that!